mdn/content/files/en-us/web/api/navigation_api/index.md

 To get a {{domxref("NavigationHistoryEntry")}}'s state, you call its {{domxref("NavigationHistoryEntry.getState", "getState()")}} method.
 It is initially `undefined`, but when state information is set on the entry, it will return the previously-set state information.

 Setting state is a bit more nuanced.
 You can't retrieve the state value and then update it directly — the copy stored on the entry will not change.
-Instead, you need to update it while performing a {{domxref("Navigation.navigate", "navigate()")}} or {{domxref("Navigation.reload", "reload()")}} — each one of these optionally takes an options object parameter, which includes a `state` property containing the new state to set on the history entry.
+Instead, you update it while performing a {{domxref("Navigation.navigate", "navigate()")}} or {{domxref("Navigation.reload", "reload()")}} — each one of these optionally takes an options object parameter, which includes a `state` property containing the new state to set on the history entry.
 When these navigations commit, the state change will be automatically applied.

-In other cases a state change is not automatically applied, and you will need to do it manually once the navigation has completed.
-This is handled using {{domxref("Navigation.updateCurrentEntry", "updateCurrentEntry()")}}.
+In some cases however, a state change will be independent from a navigation or reload — for example when a page contains an expandable/collapsible {{htmlelement("details")}} element.
+In this case, you might want to store the expanded/collapsed state in your history entry, so you can restore it when the user returns to the page or restarts their browser.
+Cases like this are handled using {{domxref("Navigation.updateCurrentEntry", "updateCurrentEntry()")}}.
 The {{domxref("Navigation/currententrychange_event", "currententrychange")}} will fire when the current entry change is complete.

-(I'M REALLY NOT SURE IF THIS SECTION ON STATE IS ACCURATE.
-I AM KINDA GUESSING AT THE "AUTOMATIC BEHAVIOR" MENTIONED ABOVE, AND WHEN UPDATECURRENTENTRY() SHOULD BE USED.
-NONE OF THE MATERIAL I'VE FOUND SEEMS PARTICULARLY CLEAR ON THIS POINT.)

 ### Limitations

-There are a few perceived limitations with the Navigation API, which may or may not be limitating depending on how your app is set up.
+There are a few perceived limitations with the Navigation API, which may or may not be limiting depending on how your app is set up.
 Find out about these by reading [Modern client-side routing: the Navigation API > What's missing?](https://developer.chrome.com/docs/web-platform/navigation-api/#whats-missing)

 ## Interfaces